robenkleene/design-references/cinema-4d/cinema-4d-window-management.md

 2. `⇧C` `parallel`
 3. `⇧C` `ipr`

+## Docking Windows

+- To dock a window, click and drag the hamburger icon
+- To undock, click the hamburger icon and choose `Undock`

 ## Tabs

 There's no built-in keyboard shortcuts to switch tabs, the commands are `Next Project` / `Previous Project`